ucdavis/SeeSpotRun/README.md

 ### Installing Matlab add-ons

 If you encounter dificulties drawing ellipses, check if you have the "Image Processing Toolbox" and "Medical Imaging Toolbox" add-ons installed.
-If not, then please install them.
 Select the "Apps" tab and click on "Get Add-Ons" to get to the "Add-on Explorer" that you can use to verify their installation and/or install them.

 ![](0_materials/assets/get_apps.png)
 **Fig.** Accessing the "Add-on Explorer" interface